ga4gh/ga4gh-schemas/doc/source/api/biometadata.rst

 *name*                * a human readable object label/identifier
-                      * not to be used for referencing *description*         * additional, unstructured information about this BioSample *disease*             * OntologyTerm annotating the disease of the sample *individualId*        * the *id* of the *Individual* this BioSample was derived from *created*             * the time the record was created, in ISO8601 *updated*             * the time the record was updated, in ISO8601
+                      * not to be used for referencing *description*         * additional, unstructured information about this BioSample *sample_characteristics*             * List of OntologyTerm objects annotating the biological characteristics (e.g. anatomic location, patho-histology) of the sample
+*individualId*        * the *id* of the *Individual* this BioSample was derived from *created*             * the time the record was created, in ISO8601 *updated*             * the time the record was updated, in ISO8601